Dear Year 6

 Will there be clubs I can join?

 ‘Yes’, there are lots of Clubs here at Thorpe St Andrew School including Music, Orchestra, Choir, Drama, Science and of course many sports including Dance and Athletics Clubs.
-Most of these take place after school and there is a late bus for those who need it.

 Ethan, there are saxophone lessons and perhaps we can play a duet?

-(Question raised by Alfie, Christopher, Bethan and George)
+(Question raised by Grace, Bethan and George)

 Are there lots of sports teams?

 Yes, there are many opportunities for you to join in with sports outside of lessons (and you may get to use our brilliant All Weather Sports Pitch).
 You can represent your House and hopefully go on to represent the school.